prince1837/CODES/About_githhub.md

+## first open those file which you want to upload on githhub
+then enter step by step

+                git init
+                git add .
-first open those file which you want to upload on githhub then enter (git init) then add (git add .) then (git commit -m "what ever you want to write") then (git push) firstcreate a reposetry then you get (git remote add origin https://github.com/prince21298/JAVASCRIPT.git) like this code then do it(git push -u origin master)
+                git commit -m "what ever you want to write" git push
+## firstcreate a reposetry then you get (git remote add origin https://github.com/prince21298/JAVASCRIPT.git) like this code
+then do it

+                git push -u origin master

-// one way more to upload your file on github if have clone file git status git init git add . git commit git push -u origin master
+## one way more to upload your file on github if have clone file

+                git status
+                git init
+                git add .
+                git commit
+                git push -u origin master

-// To  verify you on github through terminal git config --global user.email princekumar1837@gmail.com git config --global user.name prince21298
+## To  verify you on github through terminal

+                git config --global user.email my_Id@gamil.com
+                git config --global user.name userName

+if we want to Delete the git in it file then run

+                rm -rf .git
+if we want to check the status then run

+                git status
-if we want to Delete the git in it file then type (rm -rf .git) if we want to check the status then type( git status) if we want to choose 1 file from the File system then type (git add "your file name"/) when we want to pull the data then type(git pull) if we want to see the data inside our file then type(ls)
+if we want to choose 1 file from the File system then run
+                git add "your file name"/
+when we want to pull the data then type

+                git pull
+if we want to see the data inside our file then run
+                ls

-GITHUB COLABREATOR
+# GITHUB COLABREATOR
 First you have go to your repo then open your setting after that you have to go in manage-acess then you have to give your your github password. then manage-acess will open after that you can send invation link to appropriate person whom you want to colabrate after he will accept your invation then he will also able to acess your Repo.